 Changes in the fair value of derivatives that are designated and qualify as cash flow hedges and are determined to be an effective hedge are recorded in hedging reserve account.
-Any cumulative gain forming part of the financial statements as at and for the year ended March 31, 2016 or loss on the hedging instrument recognised in hedging reserve is retained in hedging reserve until the forecast transaction occurs.
+Any cumulative gain or loss on the hedging instrument recognised in hedging reserve is retained in hedging reserve until the forecast transaction occurs.
 Amounts deferred to hedging reserve are recycled in the Statement of Profit and Loss in the periods when the hedged item is recognised in the Statement of Profit and Loss or when the portion of the gain or loss is determined to be an ineffective hedge.